MAY 2025 READING LIST

 SILENCE BY SHUSAKU ENDO

 Silence was one of the books I discovered to help me with my writing.
-I was searching for books that touched on faith without being preachy or having an agenda.
+I was searching for books that touched on faith without being preachy or agenda-driven.
 Although Silence was neither of those things, it was not exactly the kind of book I was looking for.
 It is more like a historical fiction novel, almost verging on non-fiction.
 Based on the historical Italian Giuseppe Chiara, the many letters and notes he had taken while he and his fellow priest were hidden in Japan.
-Yet, Endō goes beyond just a retelling of a story, but portrays the reality of 17th-century Japan.
+Yet Endō goes beyond mere retelling, portraying the reality of 17th-century Japan.
 If it was not enough that the leaders did not want the Christian faith on their shores, they also caused much of the poverty and humiliation that peasants had to suffer, bringing people low and subjecting them.

 I read through the book quickly, partly because of Endō's magnificent writing, partly because the punishments were so horrific and cruel that I didn't want to stop reading, and partly to reach the inevitable conclusion: the death or denouncement of Father Rodrigues.
 The back-and-forth of his strengths and failings kept me turning pages, not knowing what would happen until the very end.

-As stated, Silence reads like a historical fiction book, filled with vivid imagery and an accurate portrayal of the Edo period under the Tokugawa shogunate.
+As stated, Silence reads like historical fiction, filled with vivid imagery and an accurate portrayal of the Edo period under the Tokugawa shogunate.
 Intrigued by such extreme religious persecution, I researched Christianity in Japan today and found that there are only 1.1% today!
-The reason I keep returning to historical fiction is the ability of writers to transport me back in time and the way they answer the question of how the world looks as it does in the present.
+The reason I keep returning to historical fiction is the ability of writers to transport me back in time and to answer the question of how the world looks as it does in the present.
 Silence was an incredible book, educational, and disturbing, yet one that I couldn't put down.